 This level of membership is for graduates who wish to work towards accreditation with UKCP.
 This includes graduates of ECPT who have achieved ECPT Diplomas in Psychotherapeutic Counselling or Psychotherapy or graduates from other training establishments who wish to gain accreditation through the Ellesmere Centre.

 Membership includes 2 supervisions with senior trainer and references.
-Also full admin support through accreditation process.
 Also discounted room rates and access to Members’ area of the ECPT website.
+Use of library and access to Taylor & Francis Online (Journals).

 (Please see ECPT Accreditation handbook for full details of requirements and procedures for gaining accreditation).